pratik4573/Multi-tool-ai-assistant/README.md

 # Pratik AI — Intelligent Multi-Tool Personal AI Assistant

-Pratik AI is a modular, offline-first personal AI assistant that supports text and voice conversation, knows you personally through your own documents (RAG) and long-term memory (SQLite), and can call tools to get things done.
+Pratik AI is a modular, Intelligent Multi-Tool Personal AI Assistant that supports text and voice conversation, knows you personally through your own documents (RAG) and long-term memory (SQLite), and can call tools to get things done.